Bordered Heegaard Floer homology: Invariance and pairing

 There are analogous definitions for left $\Ainf$ modules, maps, and homotopies.

-\subsection{\textalt{$\Ainf$}{A-infty} tensor products}
+\section{\textalt{$\Ainf$}{A-infty} tensor products}

-In the category of strictly unital modules and strictly unital morphisms, the usual na\"{\i}ve tensor product $M \otimes_A N$ of a right module~$M$ and a left module~$N$ over a differential graded algebra~$A$ is not available; the quotient used to define the tensor product does not make sense.
-Even in the original setting, this tensor product is often not the right one: if $M$ and $M'$ are homotopy equivalent, the $M \otimes_A N$ and $M' \otimes_A N$ are not necessarily homotopy equivalent.
+Consider the category of strictly unital $\Ainf$ modules over a \dg algebra $\DGA$, whose morphism sets are the strictly unital $\Ainf$ homomorphisms.
+In this category, the usual na\"{\i}ve tensor product $M \otimes_A N$ of a right ($\Ainf$) module~$M$ and a left module~$N$ is not available: the relation $(m\cdot a)\otimes n\sim m\otimes (a\cdot n)$ used in the definition of the tensor product is not transitive in the $\Ainf$ setting.
+In fact, even in the original setting of differential graded modules, this tensor product is often not the right one: if $M$ and $M'$ are quasi-isomorphic, then $M \otimes_A N$ and $M' \otimes_A N$ are not necessarily quasi-isomorphic.

-To produce a functor which works for $\Ainf$-modules and respects homotopy equivalence, we pass instead to the $\Ainf$ tensor product, a generalization of the derived tensor product.
+To produce a functor which works for $\Ainf$ modules, we pass instead to the $\Ainf$ tensor product, a generalization of the derived tensor product.